nkoster/qrcodeapi/README.md

 ### Dependencies

-The external helpers used by the server JavaScript.
+These are the external helpers used by the server JavaScript.

 In my debian based linux: